 Why not just have a text field?
 That way people can enter whatever seems most appropriate to them.
 It's an optional field anyway, and it's not like DW is using the information to target ads or something, so I see no reason why people's selections should be pre-determined.
 Yes, some people will write in frivolous things, but so what?
 (You could also give people the choice of selecting a country from the UN list or writing in their own text.)

-ilyena_sylph: picture of Labyrinth!faerie with 'careful, i bite' as text (Labyrinth: i bite)
+ilyena_sylph: picture of Labyrinth!faerie with 'careful, i bite' as text (Default)

 I like this option!

-automaticdoor: Carefully recreated screenshot of Britta from Community ep 3x08 captioned "Britta Perry, Anarchist Cat Owner" (britta anarchist cat owner)
+automaticdoor: Carefully recreated screenshot of Britta from Community ep 3x08 captioned "Britta Perry, Anarchist Cat Owner" (Default)

 My thoughts exactly.
 I especially like your last idea.
 List + text field.